pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 .. rubric:: Footnotes

 .. [#f1] MuPDF supports "deep-copying" objects between PDF documents.
-To avoid duplicate data in the target, it uses so-called "graftmaps", a form of scratchpad: for each object to be copied, its xref number is looked up in the graftmap.
+To avoid duplicate data in the target, it uses so-called "graftmaps", a form of scratchpad: for each object to be copied, its :data:`xref` number is looked up in the graftmap.
 If found, copying is skipped.
-Otherwise, the new xref is recorded and the copy takes place.
+Otherwise, the new :data:`xref` is recorded and the copy takes place.
 PyMuPDF makes use of this technique in two places so far: :meth:`Document.insertPDF` and :meth:`Page.showPDFpage`.
-This process is fast and very efficient, as our tests have shown, because it prevents multiple copies of typically large and frequently referenced data, like images and fonts.
+This process is fast and very efficient, because it prevents multiple copies of typically large and frequently referenced data, like images and fonts.
 Whether the target document **originally** had identical data is, however, not checked by this technique.
 Therefore, using save-option ``garbage = 4`` is still reasonable when copying to a non-empty target.